 - You can extend that walk by including the moderate Talking Rock Nature Trail.
 It begins near Northbank Park and is the most strenuous.

 - Oak Ridge Nature Trail is another moderate option, and runs a little over 1.5 miles.
 There are places to swim here, too.

 - Tumbling Waters is a fun walk at the Ridgeway Park entrance.
 There is a towering bridge and interesting forestry.

 - Hidden Pond Songbird Trail is an exceptionally peaceful and easy trail with opportunities to see great wildlife.
 It begins at the Carters Lake South Reregulation Park.

 You’ll want to order seconds at Country Corner Kitchen, but don’t…save room for a wine tasting at Engelheim Vineyards.
-The wine tasting includes 5 wines for $10, and you can pick from any of their selections.
+The wine tasting includes 4 wines for $14.

 If you enjoy wineries, then be sure to visit a few other special places in Ellijay: